matjuu/product-catalog/README.md

 # Product catalog
-A basic implementation of an API for storing, retrieving and exporting products
+A basic implementation of an API for storing, retrieving and exporting products.
+Implementation took ~11 hours for reference.

 ## Prerequisites
 In order to run this solution you need to have an instance of MSSQL server running.